 Surgeon Spotlight: Dr. Duc Thinh Pham

-As a cardiac surgeon with a focus on heart valve disease, Duc Thinh Pham, MD, relishes the collaborative style of his team at Northwestern Medicine’s Bluhm Cardiovascular Institute — which affords him the opportunity to work on a wide variety of clinical cases.
+As a cardiac surgeon with a focus on heart valve disease, Duc Thinh Pham, MD, relishes the collaborative style of his team at Bluhm Cardiovascular Institute at Northwestern Memorial Hospital — which affords him the opportunity to work on a wide variety of clinical cases.

 A return to Northwestern Medicine

-Pham is relatively new in his role as surgical director for the Center of Heart Failure at Northwestern Medicine (he is also an associate professor at Northwestern University Feinberg School of Medicine), but no stranger to the institution.
+Pham is the surgical director for the Center of Heart Failure at Northwestern Memorial Hospital (he is also an associate professor at Northwestern University Feinberg School of Medicine) and is no stranger to Northwestern in general.

 After graduating from and completing his general residency at the University of North Carolina School of Medicine, Pham completed his cardiothoracic surgery residency and an advanced fellowship in heart failure and valvular surgery in the Cardiovascular Surgery Program at Northwestern University Feinberg School of Medicine.

-He moved to Boston in 2006 to lead the Heart Transplant Program at Tufts Medical Center, but returned to Chicago in 2015 to take on the new role at Northwestern Medicine.
+He moved to Boston in 2006 to lead the Heart Transplant Program at Tufts Medical Center but returned to Chicago in 2015 to take on the new role at Northwestern Memorial Hospital.
 His clinical specialties include all aspects of adult cardiac surgery, including coronary bypass surgery, valvular heart repair/replacement, transcatheter aortic valve replacement, aortic surgery, ventricular reconstruction, heart transplantation and ventricular assist device implantations.
-He has operated on more than 1,000 patients.
+He has operated on more than 2,000 patients.